pbierkortte/AI-Prompt-Toolkit/.rules/project-registry.md

 ## Steps
 1. Read this project registry to understand the registry format and existing entries
-2. Read each file you're documenting to understand its actual purpose and content
+2. Read each file you are documenting to understand its actual purpose and content
 3. Add/update/remove entries as files change
 4. Follow the structured format for all entries
 5. Group files by logical categories